-Their origins and language are both mysteries.
-While various hypothesis have been put forward: some proposing the Ainu were linked to Mongolians, others even suggesting the Ainu are Caucasoid (because of their ‘lighter' skin and thick body and facial hair), the Ainu are probably an isolated Paleo-Asiatic people with no direct relations, a possibility which is partially supported by the classification of the Ainu language as an ‘language isolate,’ meaning that like Basque it does not appear to be related to any other living language.
+The origins of the Ainu people itself as well as their language are subject to contestation.
+While various hypotheses have been put forward: some proposing that Ainu are linked to Mongolians, others suggesting the Ainu are Caucasian, the Ainu are probably an isolated Paleo-Asiatic people with no direct relations, a possibility which is partially supported by the classification of the Ainu language as a ‘language isolate,’ meaning that like Basque it does not appear to be related to any other living language.

-Traditional Ainu culture, which has now largely disappeared in most respects, were unique: after puberty, women had distinctive tattoos such as around their mouths and wrists, while men never shaved after a certain age.
-Both were fond of earrings.
-They were traditionally animists, believing that all things were endowed with a spirit or god (kamuy).
-The Ainu had lived close together with nature as hunter, gatherer and fisherman people.
+Aspects of traditional Ainu culture, which have now almost completely disappeared, were unique: after puberty, women were given distinctive tattoos such as around their mouths and wrists, while men never shaved after a certain age.
+Both typically wore earrings.
+Ainu were traditionally animists, believing that all things were endowed with a spirit or god (kamuy).
+The Ainu lived closely entwined with nature, their livelihoods relying on hunting, gathering and fishing.

-Today, their lifestyles are widely integrated into Japanese society, but these days many of them try to recover their lost culture and tradition.
+Today, their lifestyles are widely integrated into Japanese society, but many have sought in different ways to recover their lost culture and tradition.

-The Ainu face of the island was to be legislated out of existence.
+The Ainu character of the island was to be legislated out of existence.
 In 1869, the Kaitakushi (Development Agency) was established; the very name of the island was at the same time changed from Ezochi (‘uncivilized people’s land’, as the Japanese colonizers called it) to Japanese Hokkaido.
 Legislation during the Meiji period also banned the use of the Ainu language in schools, government and many other areas, as well as prohibited many cultural practices of the Ainu, including traditional hunting and fishing.
-These legislation and policies aimed at the forced assimilation of the Ainu were attempts to make them ‘Japanese’.
-They resulted in the economic and social marginalisation of most Ainu, who were prevented from carrying on their traditional economic activities.
-After having been confiscated all of their traditional land and resources earlier by the Japanese government, the Ainu were encouraged to take on farming and given land under an 1899 law, the Hokkaido Aborigine Protection Act.
-By that time however, the best plots of land had already been handed over to ethnic Japanese settlers, and the size of the plots handed over to an Ainu was much smaller than that given to a Japanese.
+These policies and legislation aimed at the forced assimilation of the Ainu were attempts to make them ‘Japanese’.
+They resulted in the economic and social marginalization of most Ainu, who were prevented from carrying on their traditional economic activities.
+After previously having their traditional lands and resources confiscated by the Japanese government, the Ainu were encouraged to take on farming and given land under an 1899 law, the Hokkaido Aborigine Protection Act.
+By that time however, the best plots of land had already been handed over to ethnic Japanese settlers, and the size of the plots handed over to an Ainu person were comparatively much smaller.

-While there was some debate in Japan during the first half of the 20th century on the treatment of the Ainu, it was after the end of World War II, with Japan adopting a liberal democratic model with its Constitution of 1947 that there appeared the first steps of an Ainu renewal.
-Able to claim rights of equality and other rights under the Constitution, they started to set up several organisations advocating their rights and to protect their culture, including the Ainu Association of Hokkaido in 1946.
-The perception of Japan as a mono-ethnic society has however been hard to dispel, and it was only in 1991, that the Japanese government finally recognised in a report to the United Nations' Human Rights Committee that the Ainu were an ethnic minority, though there was no recognition of the Ainu as an indigenous people.
+While there was some debate in Japan during the first half of the 20th century about the treatment of the Ainu, it was after the end of World War II – with Japan adopting a liberal democratic model with its Constitution of 1947 – that there appeared the first steps of an Ainu renewal.
+Able to claim entitlement to equality and other rights under the Constitution, they started to form organizations advocating for their rights and to protect their culture, including the Ainu Association of Hokkaido in 1946.
+Nonetheless, the perception of Japan as a mono-ethnic society has been difficult to dispel, and it was only in 1991 that the Japanese government finally recognized in a report to the United Nations Human Rights Committee that the Ainu were an ethnic minority, although there was no recognition of the Ainu as an indigenous people.

-The implementation of 1997 legislation adopted by the Japanese Diet for the promotion of Ainu culture and traditions (the Ainu Culture Promotion Act) took some time to result in concrete measures, especially in the last few years.
-A Foundation for Research and Promotion of Ainu Culture was founded and began to implement projects, though the measures in place appear however somewhat timid.
+Implementation of the 1997 Ainu Culture Promotion Act took some time to result in concrete measures.
+A Foundation for Research and Promotion of Ainu Culture was established and began to implement projects, though the measures in place appear somewhat limited.
 The Foundation gives financial support for classes to teach the Ainu language, but not as part of a regular school curriculum.
 There is also a 15-minute radio programme for learning the Ainu language and a few other specific initiatives, such as an ‘Ainu language speech contest’ which began in 2006.
-The Foundation also sponsors a number of Ainu cultural events and supports a number of research projects on Ainu traditions and culture.
-However, these events and projects are in many cases mainly organized by Japanese rather than Ainu people themselves, which is regarded as problematic.
+The Foundation has also sponsored a number of Ainu cultural events and has supported a number of research projects on Ainu traditions and culture.
+However, these events and projects have in many cases been organized by Japanese rather than Ainu people themselves, which has been regarded as problematic.